 - Tuition and Fees

-Tuition: $2,300 (includes weekend & evening activities program).
-(This fee includes a $500 non refundable program fee.
+Tuition: $2,300 (This fee includes a $500 non refundable program fee.
 This $500 program fee is not a deposit.
 Full payment is needed for a student to register for the program and secure housing.
-There is no deposit fee.)Housing: $1,400
+Partial payment or deposits are not accepted.)

 Meal Plan: $525 (Meal Plan is optional and includes breakfast and dinner only.)

 Health Insurance: All students living in SVA Housing must have their own health insurance.

 Supplies: Range between $75 - $300, depending on course selection.
 Specific supply lists will be provided with Pre-College information packet emailed to the students in mid May.

 Summer Program Course Fees: The following courses require an additional studio lab fee of $75 - $160, depending on the course.
 Students registered for these classes will be charged by the Office of Student Accounts at time of registration or sent a bill in the mail for this charge.

 $120 Acting Workshop $140 Graphic Design $140 Advertising $100 Illustration $120 Animation $125 Printmaking and Drawing $100 Cartooning $120 Screenwriting $75 Computer Art $160 Sculpture and Drawing $120 Filmmaking $140 Visual and Critical Studies